NatBat92/guild-wars-2-forum/README.md

 # Guild Wars 2 Forum

-Guild Wars Forum is a forum/ review app for enthusiasts of the guildwars franchise.
-The main goal of this app is to encourage players to talk about their favourite/ least favourite things in the game, show off their gear or share thoughts on up coming content.
+The Guild Wars 2 Forum is a discussion space to review, share knowledge and discuss for enthusiasts of the Guild Wars franchise.
+The main goal of this app is to encourage players to talk about their favourite/least favourite things in the game, show off their gear or share thoughts on up coming content.

-A community can be created in the future with the possibility of creating and finding a guild for you to play the game with.
+A community can be created in the future, with the possibility of creating and finding a Guild for you to join while playing the game.

 ![Image showing the website's responsiveness on different screens](src/assets/readme/am-i-reponsive-image.png)